Kat Cammack

-Kathryn Christine Cammack (/'kaemaek/ KAM-ak; born February 16, 1988) is an American politician and political advisor serving as the U.S. representative for Florida's 3rd congressional district.
+Kathryn Christine Cammack (/'kaemaek/ KAM-ak; born February 16, 1988) is an American politician serving as the U.S. representative for Florida's 3rd congressional district.
 A member of the Republican Party, Cammack previously served as deputy chief of staff to her predecessor, Representative Ted Yoho, who retired in 2020.
 Her congressional district covers a twelve-county area that includes much of North Central Florida.

 Early life and education

 Kathryn Christine Cammack was born in Denver, Colorado, on February 16, 1988, and raised on a 55-acre cattle ranch.
 When Cammack was a teenager, her mother spent time in jail for driving under the influence.
 In 2006, Cammack graduated from Douglas County High School in Castle Rock, Colorado.
 She earned a Bachelor of Arts degree in international relations from the Metropolitan State University of Denver, and a Master of Science in national defense and strategic studies from the Naval War College.
 She has said she lived with her mother in an extended-stay motel for four months.

 Cammack once claimed that her family was evicted from their cattle ranch "due to an Obama-era housing program"; in fact, the ranch was put up for sale because the family could not afford the mortgage payments.